NREL/fpeam/README.md

 # Running FPEAM

+## Installing the FPEAM module

+Open either a Windows Command Prompt or an Anaconda Prompt and navigate to the outer FPEAM directory `fpeam` using cd.
+Then enter:

+`pip install -e .`

+This will install FPEAM on your computer as a Python module and allow you to use the command `fpeam` to run a scenario.

 ## Defining and using config files

 Each module can take user-defined input parameters from a module-specific config file with file extension .ini.
 Because these parameters are scenario-specific, only empty config files are packaged with the code base.
 Config file templates are provided in the next section and can be used to develop scenario-specific configs.
 All parameters that can be set via config file have default values defined in the config specification files (.spec file extension) of the same name as the module to which the specification file applies.
 The specification files are required for running FPEAM and are packaged with the code base.